corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/platform-support-matrix.md

 ### JDK support in production

-Corda Enterprise Edition 4.11 has been tested and verified to work with **Oracle JDK 8 JVM 8u492** and **Azul Zulu Enterprise 8u491**, for Azure deployment downloadable from
+Corda Enterprise Edition 4.11 has been tested and verified to work with **Azul Zulu Enterprise 8u492**, for Azure deployment downloadable from
 [Azul Systems](https://www.azul.com/downloads/azure-only/zulu/).

 Other distributions of the [OpenJDK](https://openjdk.java.net/) are not officially supported but should be compatible with Corda Enterprise Edition 4.11.

-{{< warning >}}
-In accordance with the [Oracle Java SE Support Roadmap](https://www.oracle.com/technetwork/java/java-se-support-roadmap.html), which outlines the end of public updates of Java SE 8 for commercial use, please ensure you have the correct Java support contract in place for your deployment needs.
-{{< /warning >}}

 ### JDK support in development